ncatlab/nlab-content/pages/21431.md

 ### Remark

-The first two axiom schemata correspond to functoriality, the third to fith to [[filtered category|filteredness]] (this being a notion equivalent to flatness), and the last to J-continuity (turning J-covers into epimorphic families).
+The first two axiom schemata correspond to functoriality, the third to fifth to [[filtered category|filteredness]] (this being a notion equivalent to flatness), and the last to J-continuity (turning J-covers into epimorphic families).

 Given a small category $\mathcal{C}$, $Set^{\mathcal{C}^{op}}\simeq Sh(\mathcal{C},J_0)$ where $J_0$ is the [[trivial topology]].
 The theory of flat functors on $\mathcal{C}$ coincides with $\mathbb{T}_{J_0}^{\mathcal{C}}$ since the last axiom schema becomes redundant for the maximal sieves whence the first five axiom schemata axiomatize the notion of a flat functor on $\mathcal{C}$ and the resulting **theory of flat functors** is seen to be of [[theory of presheaf type|presheaf type]].